django-cms/django-cms/docs/introduction/templates_placeholders.rst

 Templates
 #########

-You can use HTML templates to customize the look of your website, define Placeholders to mark sections for managed content and use special tags to generate menus and more.
+You can use HTML templates to customise the look of your website, define Placeholders to mark sections for managed content and use special tags to generate menus and more.